wilsonneto-dev/Strongly_Typed_Configurations_Validations_Example_IOptions/README.md

 # Validating Strongly Typed Configurations (IOptions)

 .Net 6 brings us some cool ways to validate the options, lazy or eager...
-So, here are some examples on how to validate the strongly typed configuration
+So, here are some examples on how to validate it

 ```csharp
 // we can validate with data annotations